 Among our many integrations, we support data warehouses like Snowflake, Amazon Redshift, and Google BigQuery, in addition to spreadsheets like Google Sheets and Airtable, and production databases like PostgreSQL.
 In this case, I have chosen Google Sheets, but we support a ton of other data sources in addition to the ones just mentioned.

-Step 2: Connect Hightouch to Your Salesforce Instance
+Step 2: Connect Hightouch to Your Hubspot Instance

 We support a variety of different destinations including Hubspot, Marketo, Mailchimp, Braze etc. In this case, we are connecting to Hubspot.

 Step 3: Create a Data Model or Leverage an Existing One.

 Data aggregation has never been easier because you can leverage your own in-house data models using SQL or dbt.
 Additionally, with our Visual Audience Builder, SQL is no longer a barrier, because marketers can now visually filter audiences based on specific properties or events.
 This means that both your data teams and marketers can easily leverage this tool.

 Step 4: Choose Your Primary Key to Match Your Records in Salesforce.